WeblateOrg/weblate/docs/admin/machine.rst

 .. versionadded:: 2.20

-The :ref:`translation-memory` can use used as source for machine translation suggestions as well.
+The :ref:`translation-memory` can be used as source for machine translation suggestions as well.

 To enable these services, add ``weblate.memory.machine.WeblateMemory`` to